 Dublin, Ohio is a great destination – and we can help you experience the best of the city with our list of the Top Things To Do in Dublin, Ohio.
 Boasting cool attractions, family-friendly adventures, unique shops and delectable eats, Dublin is a fabulous place to visit.

 Full disclosure, this is my hometown; it’s where I grew up, where I went to school and where I return for family visits.
-On my trips to Dublin, OH, I get to experience my hometown as a tourist – which is so incredibly refreshing!
-My time is balanced between visiting long-time attractions and the latest-and-greatest places to see – of which there is always something new!
+Since becoming a full-time traveler, on my trips to Dublin, OH, I get to experience my hometown as a tourist – which is so incredibly refreshing!
+My time is balanced between visiting long-time Dublin attractions and the latest-and-greatest places to see – of which there is always something new!

 Throughout this article we highlight the best things to do, see and eat.
 That said, there are so many good places to eat in Dublin, Ohio that we include an entire list of our favorite restaurants at the end of the post.

-Save, Pin or Bookmark our Dublin, Ohio blog post so that you can easily access it as your plan – and during – your Dublin trip!
+Save, Pin or Bookmark our Dublin, OH blog post so that you can easily access it as your plan your Ohio trip!

 #1 Discover Downtown Dublin, Ohio on Foot

 One of the best ways to get acquainted with Downtown Dublin, OH is by lacing up your shoes and going for a stroll.
 The city’s downtown district sits on both banks of the Scioto River.

 Historic Dublin, Ohio occupies the west side of the river, centered at the intersection of High and Bridge Streets.
 Shops and restaurants housed in historic buildings line the main streets, which is why it is one of the fun places to go in Dublin.